modularml/mojo/stdlib/docs/development.md

 ## Tutorial

-If you're having trouble figuring out how everything fits together, this tutorial will take you on a journey for making a change and raising a PR from start to finish.
+Here is a complete walkthrough, showing how to make a change to the Mojo standard library, test it, and raise a PR.

-First follow everything in the [prerequisites](#prerequisites)
+First, follow everything in the [prerequisites](#prerequisites).

 __IMPORTANT__ We'll be in the `mojo/stdlib` folder for this tutorial, check and make sure you're in that location if anything goes wrong:
 `cd [path-to-repo]/stdlib`

+### A simple change

 Let's try adding a small piece of functionality to `path.mojo`: